Optical Shelving: Suppressed Fluorescence: A qRule Analysis

-Since the second row has no `reversible" means of releasing current, all it can do long-term (i.e., with half-life $\lambda$) is discharge through the irreversible spontaneous decay components in the third row.
-To the extent that the $a_1$ component in the resonance is non-zero, it will leak current irreversibly to the first component in the third row; and to the extent that the $a_2$ component in the resonance is non-zero, it will leak current irreversibly to the second component in the third row.
-With the stochastic choice of one of these ready components, there will be a reset that completes the dark period with the emission of a $\gamma$ or a $\gamma'$ photon.
+where the remaining ready component in the top row is dormant and serves no further purpose.
+At this point the bottom row will resonate at leisure, resulting in the dark period during which there is no fluorescence.
+That resonance decays with a long half-life $\lambda$ and finally discharges through a spontaneous decay to one of the full-reset states at the end of that row.
+To the extent that $a_1$ in the three-state resonance is not zero it will decay to the first full-reset component; and to the extent that $a_2$ in that resonance is not zero it will decay to the second full-reset component.
+With the stochastic choice of one of these two ready components there will be a full reset that completes the dark period with the emission of a $\gamma$ or a $\gamma'$ photon.

-This answers Shimony's question as to the mechanism that cuts off the fluorescent radiation during the long dark period.
-That mechanism is \emph{the inability of the three-state resonance to interact reversibly} with the Rabi oscillators.
-The only escape for the resonance current is through a long half-life spontaneous and `irreversible' photon emission.
+This answers ShimonyÕs question as to the mechanism that cuts off the fluorescent radiation during the long dark period.
+Fluorescent radiation is cut off because the initial component no longer feeds the two-state resonance.
+What remains of that component is engaged in the three-state resonance, and the only escape from that resonance to a full reset is through a long half-life spontaneous photon emission.

-One might ask why there exists a three-state resonance with these properties.
-Why isn't the second row in Eq.\ 5 similar to the first, applied between $a_0$ and $a_2$?
-That is a matter to be decided by the Schr\"{o}dinger equation, not the nRules.
-If several competing processes are possible, or seem possible, then it is our claim that while each must conform to the requirements of the nRules, only Schr\"{o}dinger's equation can determine the relative cross section of each.
-The irreversibility of the curly brackets as a whole is therefore a result of Schr\"{o}dinger dynamics.
-Presumably, it results from a captive phasing that exists among the components of the three-state resonance.

-It is well to be reminded at this point that normalization of the total square modulus is never an issue in the nRules, for normalization is achieved by normalizing the probability current at each moment of time.
-Also it is to be emphasized that the shelving phenomena described here is an objective property of the system, and is not in any way dependent on the presence of an external detector or observer.
-The idea that the existence of a dark period depends `causally' on the failure of a detector to detect fluorescence makes no sense.
-A ``null measurement" does not produce the dark period.
-Rather, a null measurement is a consequence of a dark period.
+It is to be emphasized that the shelving phenomena described here is an objective property of the system and is not in any way dependent on the presence of an external detector or observer.
+The idea that the existence of a dark period depends `causally' on the failure of a detector to see fluorescence makes no sense.
+A ``null measurement" does not \emph{produce} a dark period; rather, it is only a \emph{consequence} of a dark period.